codefellows/seattle-javascript-401d22/10-DSA-linked-list/README.md

 ![linked-list](https://s3-us-west-2.amazonaws.com/slugbyte-assets/linked-list.svg)

 ### Singly Linked List
 Singly linked lists contain a series of nodes where each node contains a `value` and a `next` property.
 The `next` property points to the next node in a line of interconnected nodes.
 The beginning of a linked list is often referred to as the *head*, whereas the end of the list is often referred to as the *tail*.
 The *tail* can easily be identified as it's `next` property will hold a value of `null`, simply because there are no more nodes in the list.
-Standard operations that can be performed on a singly linked list includes:
+Standard operations that can be performed on a singly linked list include:
   * insertion (ie: `append` and `prepend` methods)
   * deletion (ie: `remove` method)
   * traversal (ie: `find` method)